What types of graduate programs do you offer?

 Resume or curriculum vitae

-GRE: The University of Nebraska–Lincoln does not have a minimum GRE score for admission.
+GRE: At this time, the GRE is an optional requirement for nearly all engineering graduate programs.
+Check with your program for specific requirements.
+The University of Nebraska–Lincoln does not have a minimum GRE score for admission.
 However, you may want to ask your academic department what scores are considered competitive for your program.
 The university institution code is 6877.
 You do not need to enter a departmental code as all scores are processed centrally.
 If you took the GRE several years ago, you should consult with the Graduate Committee in your department if the scores are recent enough.
 The Graduate Committee in each department will determine whether GRE scores are recent enough to accept.
 TOEFL scores are good for two years from the last date.

 TOEFL or IELTS: Non-native English speakers must demonstrate English proficiency by providing a TOEFL or IELTS scores.
 Your scores must meeting minimum requirements for both Graduate Studies and the academic department.
 Graduate Studies requirements: 79 on TOEFL iBT; 550 on TOEFL PBT; 6.5 on IELTS.
 Minimums vary by departments; please refer to your department’s program summary or website for details.
 Some departments require scores higher than Graduate Studies minimums.
 TOEFL scores are good for two years from the last date.
 The institutional code for the University of Nebraska – Lincoln is 6877.